 Hold your FlexPen® with the needle pointing upwards and tap the cartridge gently with your finger a few times to make any air bubbles collect at the top of the cartridge.

 Keeping the needle upwards, press the push-button all the way in.
 The dose selector returns to 0.

 A drop of insulin should appear at the needle tip.
-If not, change the needle and repeat the procedure no more than six times.
+If not, change the needle and repeat the procedure no more than 6 times.

-If a drop of insulin still does not appear, your FlexPen® has failed to prime, and you must use a new one.
+If a drop of insulin still does not appear, your FlexPen® is defective, and you must use a new one.

 Selecting your dose

 Check that the dose selector is set at 0.

 Turn the dose selector to select the number of units you need to inject.
 The dose can be corrected either up or down by turning the dose selector in either direction until the correct dose lines up with the pointer.
 When turning the dose selector, be careful not to push the push-button as insulin will come out.

 You cannot select a dose larger than the number of units left in the cartridge.